npbarnes/Ziggurats.jl/README.md

 ```
 <img src="/assets/discontinuity.svg" width=350/><br/>

+The available constructors for ziggurats are: `ziggurat`, `monotonic_ziggurat`, `CompositeZiggurat`,
+`BoundedZiggurat`, and `UnboundedZiggurat`.
+Each of them has a detailed docstring where you can find
+information about usage and limitations.

 # How it Works
 For monotonic distributions, the algorithm is essentially the same as Marsaglia & Tsang 2000[^1]
 with a few minor technical differences.
 The most important difference from the classic